ed-donner/sds/setup/SETUP-WSL.md

 Welcome back to Setup-land, PC people!

-I expect you're here because you've reached Week 6, and discovered the unpleasant news that MCP Servers are only working on Windows under WSL.
+The unpleasant news is that MCP Servers are only working on Windows under WSL.

 I'm so sorry to put you through this!
-The good news is, several students have confirmed that MCP Servers are working under WSL.
-Also, WSL is generally considered a great way to build on Windows.
+The good news is, WSL is generally considered a great way to build on Windows.
 And the other good news is that you've already done the setup once, so surely this will be relatively painless?
 Fingers crossed.

 ### Part 1: Install WSL if you haven't before